-Unlike a regular bed base (like a mattress foundation or box springs), adjustable bases operate with a motor that moves two main parts: the sleeping surface and joints.
+Unlike a regular bed base (like a mattress foundation or box springs),an adjustable bed base operates with a motor that moves two main parts: the sleeping surface and joints.
 The sleeping surface is the flat area that accommodates the mattress while the joints allow the adjustable bed base to change position.

-Once you assemble your adjustable base according to its instructions, you have several options for setting up the rest of your bed.
+Before purchasing an adjustable bed, we recommend reviewing the adjustable bed size and dimensions to ensure it will work with a bed frame.
+Once you assemble your adjustable bed base according to its instructions, you have several options for setting up the rest of your bed.

 Traditional Bed Frames

-Again, you can lay an adjustable base with a zero-clearance design directly on your platform bed if you remove its legs first (assuming it has legs).
-Remember, platform beds don’t normally have side rails that rise above the slats like bed frames do, so your adjustable base might be more prone to sliding around on a platform bed.
+Again, you can put an adjustable base with a zero-clearance design directly on your platform bed if you remove its legs first (assuming it has legs).
+Remember, platform beds don’t normally have side rails that rise above the slats like a bed frame does, so your adjustable base might be more prone to sliding around on a platform bed.